 - marine pollution from floating or sunken containers of hazardous materials

 - debris originating from a maritime casualty

 - physical damage caused by vessels.

-- a detailed national, state, local and industry plans and communications arrangements for responding to an oil or chemical pollution incident
+- detailed national, state, local and industry plans and communications arrangements for responding to oil or chemical pollution incidents

 - an appropriate level of emergency towage capability around the Australian coastline

-- a single national decision maker to coordinate a response to a maritime casualty
+- a single national decision-maker to coordinate responses to maritime casualties

 - an adequate level of pre-positioned spill combating equipment, commensurate with the risk involved

-- a comprehensive competency-based national training programme, complemented by exercises
+- a comprehensive competency-based national training program, complemented by exercises.